BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 An IRA may transact with third parties but may not transact with close family members or closely held entities, known as disqualified persons.
 In essence, IRS Self-Directed IRA prohibited transactions do not limit WHAT an IRA can invest in, but rather WHO an IRA can transact with.

-In addition, when you invest with a Self-Directed Real Estate IRA, only your IRA benefits from the investment, not you or another disqualified person.
+In addition, only your IRA benefits from the investment, not you or another disqualified person.
 The following are considered disqualified persons to your IRA:

 • Parents